syncfusion-content/blazor-docs/blazor/gantt-chart/criticalpath.md

 The critical path in a project is indicated by a single task or a series of tasks.
 If a task in critical path is delayed, the entire project will be delayed.
 A task is considered to be critical if any delay to this task would affect the project end date.

-The critical path can be enabled in Gantt by using the built-in toolbar button or [EnableCriticalPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableCriticalPath) property.
+The critical path can be enabled in Gantt Chart by using the built-in toolbar button or [EnableCriticalPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableCriticalPath) property set true in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) component.

-> The critical path is based on the project end date.
-Tasks that end before the project’s specified end date will not be considered part of the critical path.

 The following code example shows how to display the critical path in the Gantt control: